nimaid/LPMM/README.md

 Because Ableton is an expensive software, and I want to use the fantastically inspiring Launchpad95 script in any MIDI-enabled program.
 This opens the door for using a Launchpad as a serious production and performance tool in open source software, which is part of a larger effort I am making to find/make alternatives for my Windows-only programs that I simply can't live without.

 ## Does it work yet?
 Sort of!
-It does work as a middleman, but with almost none of the features I want.
+It does work as a middleman, but with only a few of the features I want.
 See below for a todo list.
 I have a life (a crazy one at that), so no promises on a delivery date.
 Feel free to offer your help!

 ## What still needs to be written?
 ### Global